17 Hiking Trails in Bhutan Every Hiker Should Complete

 5. Snowman Trek I

-This is one of two intense 25-day treks that take experienced explorers deep into the Bhutanese Himalayas.
-It is tough and should not be attempted by anyone not at peak fitness and ability.
-It is a challenging high altitude adventure.
+This is one of two demanding 25-day treks that take experienced explorers deep into the Bhutanese Himalayas.
+It is physically challenging and should only be attempted by those in peak fitness and ability.
+This is a high-altitude adventure for experienced explorers.

 6. Snowman Trek II